Yizhar Hess

+Biography

-Yizhar Hess was born and educated in Jerusalem, and he studied in the Gymnasia Rehavia, where he was active in the Tzofim (scouts).
+Yizhar Hess was born and educated in Jerusalem.
+He studied at Gymnasia Rehavia and was active in Tzofim (scouts).
 He has a BA in Hebrew Literature and Political Science from the Hebrew University in Jerusalem, a degree in law from The Interdisciplinary Center Herzliya and an MA degree in Jewish Studies from the Schechter Institute of Jewish Studies, and a Ph.D. from the Department of Philosophy of Education at Sussex University in Brighton, England.

-Hess started his service the Israel Defense Forces in 1985 as a combatant soldier in the Armored Corps and later as an information officer in the Education and Youth Corps.
+Hess began his service with the Israel Defense Forces in 1985 in the Armored Corps and later became an information officer in the Education and Youth Corps.

-Career
+Media career

-After his release from the Israel Defense Forces in 1990, Hess worked as a copywriter in an advertising agency and later as a journalist in the Shishi (Friday) newspaper.
+After his release from the army in 1990, Hess worked as a copywriter in an advertising agency and later as a journalist for Shishi, a newspaper that appeared on Fridays.

+Academic career

-During his studies in the Hebrew University, he joined the Shorashim Institute for Jewish Studies.
+During his studies at the Hebrew University, he joined the Shorashim Institute for Jewish Studies.
 Hess conducted and directed seminars at the Institute until he was appointed vice CEO of the Institute in 1996, a position he held until 1999.

+Israel diplomacy

 In 2000 Hess started serving as the Jewish Agency's shaliach to Tucson, Arizona.
 He wrote a weekly column in the Arizona Jewish Post and won an excellence Award (2002) from the Association of Jewish Centers in North America (now known as the JCCA, the JCC Association) for the many cultural programs he initiated in Arizona and an Excellence Award on behalf of the Jewish Federation (2003).
 He was also a regular commentator about Israel on the weekly program The Too Jewish Radio Show with Rabbi Sam Cohon and Friends during his tenure in Tucson.

-He returned to Israel in 2003 and continued working in the Jewish Agency as the director of partnerships between Jewish communities abroad and in Israel.
+Upon his return to Israel in 2003, he continued to work for the Jewish Agency as director of partnerships between Jewish communities abroad and in Israel.

+Masorti movement

-Yizhar became the CEO of the Conservative or Masorti movement in Israel in 2007.
+Yizhar became the CEO of the Masorti movement in Israel in 2007, holding the position until 2020.
 He has served as one of the negotiators attempting to work out an agreement to handle pluralist worship at the Western Wall that would meet the requirements of the Women of the Wall and the requirements of Rabbi Shmuel Rabinowitz, the Administrator of the Western Wall and the Holy Sites.
 An agreement was announced among the various factions in early 2016, but when ultra-orthodox members of the current government coalition threatened to abandon the coalition, Prime Minister Benjamin Netanyahu announced difficulties and said the arrangement would take longer.
 Hess criticized Netanyahu's backtracking on the agreement.